How to Create Restore Point in Windows Server 2008 (R2)

-Can you create restore point in Windows Server 2008 (R2)?
+- Can I create restore point in Windows Server 2008 (R2)

-Alternative to Windows Server 2008 (R2) system restore point
+- How to create Windows Server 2008 (R2) restore point easily

-In Windows Server operating system, there's a similar feature called System State Backup.
-You can use it to replace system restore point.
-And it is an image backup only available to Windows Server operating system.
-It is a copy of all related information of your operating system and configurations.
-According to Microsoft, a System State backup includes the following:
+System restore point in Windows Server 2008 (R2) refers to the System State backup, which is a copy of all related information of your operating system and configurations.
+According to Microsoft, a System State backup includes the following things.

 Boot files, including the system files, and all files protected by Windows File Protection (WFP)